Detecting asset price bubbles using deep learning: Introduction

 One of the main advantages of our approach is that it does not require the direct estimation of any parameter or quantity related to the asset price process, and that it is model independent.
-In particular, we show via numerical experiments that our method works not only within a class of models, but also if the network is trained using a certain class of stochastic processes (like local volatility models) and tested within another class (for example, stochastic volatility models).
-We also test the method with market data associated to assets involved in the new tech bubble burst at the beginning of 2022 (see among others \cite{Bercovici}, \cite{Ozimek}, \cite{Seria}, \cite{Sharma}) finding a close match between the output of the network and the expected results.
+In particular, we show via numerical experiments that our method works not only within a class of models, but also if the network is trained using a certain kind of stochastic processes (like local volatility models) and tested within another class (for example, stochastic volatility models).
+We also test the method with market data associated to assets \black{that have been suspected to be involved in the new tech bubble} (see among others \black{ \cite{fusari2020testing}, \cite{piiroinen2018asset}, \cite{kolakowski}, \cite{libich2021bitcoin}}, \cite{Bercovici}, \cite{Ozimek}, \cite{Seria}, \cite{Sharma}).
+According to the neural network, output bubbles were present in these assets with high probability at certain points in time, and these dates match retrospectively expected results.

 Our motivation for this method is manifold: on the one hand, the price of call options on a bubbly underlying has an additional term which is added to the usual risk neutral valuation due to a collateral requirement represented by a constant $\alpha \in [0,1]$, see \cite{cox2005local} and Theorem \ref{thm:coxresult} in our paper.
 Looking at call option prices, it is then theoretically possible to assess if the underlying has a bubble by identifying the presence of this term.
 On the other hand, in the case when the underlying price follows a local volatility model, a modified version of Dupire's formula stated in Theorem 2.3 of \cite{ekstrom2012dupire} permits to theoretically recover the local volatility function, which is crucial to determine if the process is a strict local martingale or a true martingale, from the observation of call option prices.